ieee-vgtc/ieeevis.org/year/2017/info/call-participation/community.md

 * Discuss interesting sessions to attend
 * Introduce your colleagues to your Buddies

 Vis Buddies is in conjunction with the Newcomers Meetup [VIS Newcomers Meetup](/year/2017/info/meetups#vis-newcomers).
-Prior to the Meetup, we will have a booth set-up outside to help you connect with your buddies (if you have not done so already).
+After the Meetup, we will help you connect with your buddies (if you have not done so already).

 ### <a name="ajf"></a>Asynchronous Job Fair